MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 ![Guides permissions dialog box.](media/hololens-permissions-guides.jpg "Guides permissions dialog box")

-You can't use the HoloLens app until you provide these permissions.
+You can't use the HoloLens app until you provide the required permissions, as described in the following table.

-The following table describes each of the permissions for the HoloLens app, and why they're required.

 |Permission|Why required|
 |----------------------|----------------------------------------------------------|